CptTelefonmast/BookDB/README.md

 # BookDB
+# Attention!
+As of now, there is no out of the box encryption or user authentication to add, edit or delete books in this project.
+I've got it running on a RasPi on my internal networks, so for now, I haven't had the need for any of those.

 BookDB is a lightweight PHP web application for managing a personal book collection.
 It allows storing books with authors, series information, publication year and multiple genres.
 The interface supports searching, sorting and pagination and works on both desktop and mobile devices.